 Results and discussion

-Silva (2018) determined possible future impacts in five regions in the south-central region of Southeast Brazil in the rainy period from October to March For Dereczinski & Silva (2014) the rainy season in the metropolitan region of Rio de Janeiro occurs between November and April and the dry season between May and October. he average monthly rainfall distribution showed that most rainfalls in Guapimirim city are concentrated between October and April (Figure 4).
+Silva (2018) determined possible future impacts in five regions in the south-central region of Southeast Brazil in the rainy period from October to March.
+For Dereczinski & Silva (2014) the rainy season in the metropolitan region of Rio de Janeiro occurs between November and April and the dry season between May and October.
+In this research, the average monthly rainfall distribution showed that most rainfalls in Guapimirim city are concentrated between October and April (Figure 4).